Below are personal injury settlements that were paid by uninsured motorist (“UM”) insurers and underinsured motorist (“UIM”) insurers.

 Additionally, for uninsured motorist insurance to apply, another’s driver’s negligence must have caused the motorcycle rider’s injury.
 Otherwise, the rider won’t be entitled to a motorcycle accident settlement.
 At least not from uninsured motorist insurance.

-Will a Rental Car Driver’s Personal Uninsured Motorist Insurance Cover You if You’re Injured While a Passenger?
+Will a Rental Car Driver’s Personal UM Insurance Cover You if You’re Injured While a Passenger?

 No, if you are not a relative of the rental car driver.